INTERESTS: Video games, anime, robots, and outdoor things

-It really built up my work ethic, I always hated waking up early to go to anything, I am the kind of person who doesn’t want to spend more time on stuff then I should.
-The good thing about 42 is everyone is working on something different at different times, even if I don’t want to come in early I can still put in the time later in the day.
+It really built up my work ethic.
+I always hated waking up early to go to anything.
+I am the kind of person who doesn’t want to spend more time on stuff then I should.
+The good thing about 42 is everyone is working on something different at different times.
+Even if I don’t want to come in early I can still put in the time later in the day.
 It helped me understand that if I were to be hired by a company I wouldn’t mind having weekend hours as well.
-It has built up my self-reliance, I realized I was being spoon-fed all of the information that I needed to know.
-Because here you don’t have that strict guidance I found I have to rely on myself so I have grown more independent in my research and my ability to make decisions.
-So I found myself doing more growing during my time at 42 than my entire four years at university.
+It has built up my self-reliance.
+I realized I was being spoon-fed all of the information that I needed to know.
+Because here you don’t have that strict guidance I found I have to rely on myself.
+So I have grown more independent in my research and my ability to make decisions.
+Overall I found myself doing more growing during my time at 42 than my entire four years at university.

 What is the most challenging aspect?

 Becoming independent.
-It took me a while before I realized that no one is going to come up and tell me that I have to do this project, or that I have to be working on my code right now.
+It took me a while before I realized that no one is going to come up and tell me that I have to do this project.
+Or that I have to be working on my code right now.
 I spent the first two weeks as a cadet not focusing on my work.
 And that came to bite me in the behind since people I started the program with progressed further.
-So learning to be more accountable for my actions and being more in charge from day to day was the hardest thing since coming to 42.
-I have learned a lot about myself and how I think in the process and I have a better idea about my flaws and how to work on them.
+The hardest thing since coming to 42 is learning to be more accountable for my actions and being more in charge from day to day.
+I have learned a lot about myself and how I think in the process.
+I have a better idea of my flaws and how to work on them.

 What do you like to do in the Bay Area?

 I like going for walks.
 It took me a while to discover this but the school is in a really nice area.
 If you walk towards Tesla and go right and walk down further there is a wilderness park.
 It is a nice place for walks, you get to meet people who are walking their dogs too.
 So if you are looking for some animal therapy you may get to see dogs and get to pet them.